Vietnam.vn - Nền tảng quảng bá Việt Nam

 Floating spherical lights appeared before the 2008 earthquake in Sichuan, China (Photo: YTB).

-These are “earthquake lights” (EQL), a phenomenon that has been recorded for centuries around the world, often appearing before, during or immediately after strong earthquakes.
+These are “Earthquake Lights” (EQL), a phenomenon that has been recorded for centuries around the world, often appearing before, during, or immediately after strong earthquakes.

-Savonoski Pit
+Savonoski Crater

 In the middle of the Alaskan wilderness, Katmai National Monument hides a geological structure that will leave you in awe: Savonoski Crater.
-Seen from above, Savonoski Crater looks like a deep, circular meteorite impact crater.
+Seen from above, Savonoski Crater looks like a deep, round meteorite impact crater.
 The theory that a meteorite from outer space crashed into Earth was once a major line of investigation.

 Những hiện tượng kỳ bí khiến khoa học đau đầu tìm lời giải - 7